narcode/codeklavier/assets/arquatic.md

 Talk about ARquatic by Patrick Borgeat at [Update Festival](https://update.mplab.lv/program-2/)

 Thursday December 2 \
-ARquatic: Mixed Reality and Music \
+ARquatic: Mixed Reality and music \
 Talk and stream of [ARquatic at Home](https://codeklavier.space/arquaticathome) for the Mixed Reality symposium at Nottingham University \
 Time: 16h